isushilsuthar/Basic-DS-roadmap/3_Projects/README.md

 - **Interviewers know when it's copied.**
   If you can't answer simple questions about your own project, it's a red flag.
+  > 🚫 **Warning:** Please don’t copy-paste my projects.
+They are meant to inspire and guide you, not to be cloned.
+Interviewers can easily spot copied work — build your own, learn deeply, and stand out!

 - **Clarity on the "what", "why", and "how".**
   Know what algorithm you used, *why* you used it, *how* it works, and what would happen if you used something else.